PetervandenDoel/Capstone-Documentation/README.md

 # Capstone-Documentation

 I had the pleasure to work on this project with 5 of my most talented colleagues from UBC ELEC, Bennett Galamaga, James Marx, Tenna Yuan, Callum O’Riley, and Suhail Khalil.
 While I am not at liberty to share everything, I would be happy to provide design files upon request.
-I have also included some of our key capstone design documentation, but here are the highlights!
+I have also included some of our key capstone design documentation, verification and validation is my favouriute because thats where you get to see how we confirmed all our claims.
+Here are the highlights!

 We replaced a full silicon photonics lab spectroscopy setup with a single PCB, cutting the cost from $42,000 to just $700!